xamarin/xamarin-forms-samples/Behaviors/EventToCommandBehavior/README.md

 ---
 name: Event to Command Behavior
 description: In the context of commanding, behaviors are a useful approach for connecting a control to a command.
-In addition, they can also be used to associat...
+In addition, they can also be used to associate commands with controls that were not designed to interact with commands.
+This sample demonstrates using a behavior to invoke a command when an event fires.
 topic: sample
 languages:
 - csharp